-Our graduate programs in French, German and Spanish immerse students in a stimulating environment that combines the advantages of a large, multilingual department in a comprehensive state university with the relative autonomy of three distinct language sections.We offer the MA in Spanish, French and German, and the PhD in Spanish and French.
+Our graduate programs in French, German and Spanish immerse students in a stimulating environment that combines the advantages of a large, multilingual department in a comprehensive research university with three distinct language sections.We offer the MA in Spanish, French and German, and the PhD in Spanish and French.